- Code LAWS8234

 - Plan and execute a research project with independence in order to produce original scholarship on a particular identified area of human rights law.

-Approximately 6 weeks from the completion of the on campus component your final assessment will be due.
+Approximately six weeks from the completion of the on campus component the final assessment will be due.

 Contact with fellow students and the convenor, both prior to the intensive and after, is conducted via the Wattle course site.

 - The proposed means of assessment for this course will provide students with at least two pieces of assessment, including one piece during the teaching period.
 More information about the means of assessment, including the relationship between the assessment and the learning outcomes of the course, will be available in the Class Summary and on the course WATTLE page. (null) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.